videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/remove-participant.md

 # Remove Participant - React

-This feature in a meeting allows the meeting host or organizer to remove a participant from the meeting.
-This can be helpful in situations where a participant is causing a disturbance, is behaving inappropriately, or is not following meeting guidelines.
+When hosting a meeting, it's essential for the host to have the capability to to remove a participant from the meeting.
+This can be useful in various scenarios where a participant is causing disturbance, behaving inappropriately, or is not following meeting guidelines.
+This guide focuses on this very aspect of removing a particpant from a meeting.

-VideoSDK provide three ways to remove participant from meeting.
+VideoSDK provides three ways to do so:

 1. [Using SDK](#1-using-sdk)
 2. [Using VideoSDK Dashboard](#2-using-videosdk-dashboard)